jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W7.md

 If your lighting plan includes three lights, they must appear on your list.

 Be specific.
 Do not write “camera” or “lights” — identify the actual equipment.

+➡️ Save the completed document as:
+`Lastname_Firstname_EquipmentList.pdf`

 ---